 - Prepare, write and submit timely reports to the EOI Director/Assistant Director and funding agencies.

-- Supervise the Transfer Success Coordinator on outreach, engagement, and events/activities for Transfer student population.
+- Collaborate with the Transfer Success Coordinator on outreach, engagement, and events/activities for Transfer student population.

 - Supervise and support administrative assistant and temporary student staff.

 - Identify, screen, and select appropriate staff in accordance with the practices, policies, and procedures of funding agencies and the University.

 - Supervise program staff and conducts or provides for appropriate staff orientation, training, and technical assistance in accordance with EOI departmental guidelines.

 - Supervise staff in collecting, aggregating, and analyzing relevant program data to inform required evaluation and performance reports.

 - Use Data management system to oversee program assessment efforts, including the following:

 - Developing and implementing meaningful, manageable, and sustainable assessment plans